Challenges and Opportunities of Gravitational Wave Searches at MHz to GHz Frequencies: Sources

 \subsection{Late Universe}

-In this section we revise a number of sources that are relevant for high-frequency GW production and are active in the late Universe.
-For a summary of these sources see Fig.~\ref{fig:hc_coherent_summary} and Tab.~\ref{tab:summary-coherent} in App.~\ref{sec:SummaryTable}.
+In this section we revise various sources that are relevant for high-frequency GW production and are active in the late Universe.
+A summary of these sources is given in Fig.~\ref{fig:hc_coherent_summary} and Tab.~\ref{tab:summary-coherent} in App.~\ref{sec:SummaryTable}.